monoklabs/monok-docs/docs/api.rst

 The service is accessed through a unique API key provided to each user.
 The API key is a token that a client provides when making API calls.
-The are two ways to add the key in your request, the key can be added added in the request header as such:
+The are two ways to add the key in your request, the key can be added in the request header as such:

 Request articles by Feed ID (businessfeed1) ::